AustralianSynchrotron/dmg-tracking/README.md

 or with auto-reloading enabled:

 `flask run --reload`

+You will also need a MongoDB server running on `localhost` listening on the default port `27017`.

+#### Production Deployment
+When running the service in production, it is highly recommended to use the provided Docker Compose file and the Docker images from the Australian Synchrotron Docker registry.
+Run the service and the database with:

+`docker-compose up -d`

+Please make sure that you have a `.env` file, as described above, in the same directory as the Docker Compose file.
+Alternatively, set the environment variables with `export`.

 ## Build the Docker Container
 Docker is the best way to run the data management tracking service.
 In order to build a Docker image,